 Dury saw Harris in 1958 at the Ritz in Romford and left with such an impression that he cited Wee Willie Harris in the lyrics of his 1979 hit Reasons To Be Cheerful.

-Harris continued to be in constant demand on the club circuit during the 60s and 70s, where he was content to play the fool, and he built a big European following, as well as becoming the first western pop star to tour the Holy Land in 1962.
+Harris continued to be in constant demand on the club circuit during the 60s and 70s, where he was content to play the fool, and he built a big European following and became the first Western pop star to tour the Holy Land in 1962.